wechuli/azure_iot_central_app/complete_demo/instructions.md

 22. Now that messages are arriving on our IoT Hub, we need to take these messages and process them before forwarding them to the Azure IoT Central application.
 We will again, employ the use of Azure Functions for this, but this time instead of the trigger being a timer, the trigger will be a message arriving at the IoT Hub end point.
 23. Head back to you function application and add another function.
 This time, select the **IoT Hub (Event Hub)** template.
     ![](assets/iothubtemp.PNG)
 24. Install the required extensions (this may take a while).
 Give the Function a descriptive name, I will call mine `intermediateProcessing`.
-Under **Event Hub connection**, click *new\*\*, then choose *IoT hub\*, on the drop down that appears, choose the appropriate IoT hub you configured for the resource group (the one you registered device in).
+Under **Event Hub connection**, click **new**, then choose **IoT hub**, on the drop down that appears, choose the appropriate IoT hub you configured for the resource group (the one you registered the device in).
 Click **Create**
     ![](assets/iothubconn.PNG).
 25. If you check the logs you should get a similar output as the one shown below:

 ![](assets/hublogs.PNG)

 Go back to the web dashboard of the Azure Central Application you created.
-Click on **Devices** then choose the **humidity_temp_sensor**, select the real divice you made, at the top of the device dashboard, click **Connect**.
+Click on **Devices** then choose the **humidity_temp_sensor**, select the real device you made, at the top of the device dashboard, click **Connect**.

 ![](assets/popup.PNG)

 take note of the **Scope ID**, **Device ID**, and **Primary Key**.

 26. On your local repository, there is a folder named **intermediateProcessing** that contains code for the function app that processes data sent from the IoT Hub.
-Open this folder and change the below values with what you had noted down:
+Open this folder and change the below values with what you have noted down:

 ```JavaScript
 const idScope = "{Scope ID}";